 Top 5 Raunchy Christmas Party Games That Will Make Your Family Cringe

-The holiday season is hard enough to get through just shopping alone — but when you’ve evaded the crushing stress and selected the perfect gifts for everyone on your list, the real challenge arises: making it through your nice, yet often painfully, routine family get-togethers.
+The holiday season is hard enough to get through just shopping alone — but when you’ve evaded the crushing stress and selected the perfect gifts for everyone on your list, the real challenge arises: making it through your lovely, yet often painfully, routine family get-togethers.

 5.)
 Dirty Christmas Mad Libs